 Natural language understanding is how machines extract meaning and intent from human language.

-Natural language understanding algorithms analyse the structure and content of text, identifying entities, relationships, and sentiments.
+Natural language understanding algorithms analyze the structure and content of text, identifying entities, relationships, and sentiments.
 This allows NLP systems to comprehend and interpret the meaning behind words, sentences, and documents.

 On the other hand, natural language generation focuses on the opposite direction, where machines generate human-like text based on given input.
 Natural language generation algorithms use a combination of language models, grammar rules, and statistical techniques to produce coherent and contextually appropriate sentences.